-- The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set $\Sigma \supset \{0,1\}$ ).
+- The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set Σ ⊃ {0,1}).
+This sequence is envisioned as starting at a left-most cell, and extending infinitely to the right (cf., Figure 1.2).
 In addition, the environment contains the current location of the machine on this sequence, and the internal state of the machine (which is a member of a finite set Q).
-The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and its internal state is called the instantaneous configuration of the machine. - The Turing machine itself consists of a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbolstate pairs.
+The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and its internal state is called the instantaneous configuration of the machine. - The main component in the Turing machine itself is a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbol-state pairs.
 Specifically, the transition function is a mapping from $\Sigma \times Q$ to $\Sigma \times Q \times \{-1, 0, +1\}$ , where $\{-1, +1, 0\}$ correspond to a movement instruction (which is either "left" or "right" or "stay", respectively).
 In addition, the machine's description specifies an initial state and a halting state, and the computation of the machine halts when the machine enters its halting state.